newjonny/world-values-survey-pandas-notebook/README.md

 - New business registrations per 1,000 inhabitants<sup>[3]</sup>

 ## Important Aspects
-Data is from different years: the interviews of the World Values Survey have been conducted
+Data is from different years: the interviews of the World Values Survey have been conducted in various years.

 ## Sources of additional data used
 1) [World Bank (2023) – with minor processing by Our World in Data.
 “GDP per capita – World Bank – In constant 2017 international $” [dataset].
 World Bank, “World Bank World Development Indicators” [original data].
 Retrieved June 18, 2024 from https://ourworldindata.org/grapher/gdp-per-capita-worldbank][1]